Circleville, Ohio: Economy

 Manufacturing makes up a significant proportion of area industry and employment; in the 2010 census, 3075 county residents (13.4%) were employed in manufacturing.

 Circleville is home to the largest DuPont chemical plant in Ohio.
 Opened in the 1950s, it produces Mylar and Tedlar plastic films, the latter used extensively in the production of photovoltaic modules.
 PACCAR, a Seattle-based truck manufacturing company, has maintained a large factory for over 35 years.

 Sofidel Group, one of the world's largest tissue paper manufacturers, invested $400 million in building a 1.4 million square foot plant on the south side of the city.
 Once it is operating at full capacity, the plant will employ approximately 700 people.
 The first roll of paper was produced from the plant in June 2018.

 The PPG Industries Circleville plant is the company's center for polymer resin production, primarily for automotive applications.
-Fastenal Company distributes industrial, safety and construction supplies from its facility on US Highway 23 west of Circleville.

-Global Transmission Parts, a world-class distributor of vehicle transmission parts, has its corporate headquarters and main warehouse located east of Circleville on State Route 56.
+Global Transmission Parts, a distributor of vehicle transmission parts, has its corporate headquarters and main warehouse located east of Circleville on State Route 56.

 Other major employers include OhioHealth; Circleville City, Teays Valley Local and Logan Elm Local School districts; Circle Plastics/TriMold LLC; the State of Ohio; and Wal-Mart Stores.